Degree Requirements

 Q: What are the current B.A.Sc. program requirements?

 The UBC Academic Calendar lists the degree requirements for our Civil Engineering undergraduate program.
-Current students can also use Degree Navigator (a tool found on the Student Service Center) to view program requirements.
-Please see the Degree Navigator Guide for more information.
+Current students can also use the Academic Progress Report in Workday to view program requirements.

 Q: What are “Complementary Studies” courses?